xubowen0816/bowen-xu.github.io/_research/GNN_Bandits_with_Social_Network.md

 * Design a GNN (Graph Neural Network) bandit algorithm with **dependent arms** applied in social network.
 -->

-Use GNN (Graph Neural Network) and bandit algorithms to solve client selection problem with graph structures and operational constraints like budget and fairness.
+Use GNN (Graph Neural Network) and bandit algorithms to solve client selection problems with graph structures and operational constraints like budget and fairness.